gravitational/teleport/rfd/0178-github-proxy.md

 ### Access Request

-Git proxy servers will NOT support access requests the same way as SSH servers.
+Git proxy servers will not support access requests the same way as SSH servers.
 The access request/access list controls will be implemented for GitHub IAM integration instead.